nobbyfix/AzurLaneTools/Assets/README.md

 ```
 ./extractor -c [CLIENT]
 ```
 where `CLIENT` is again one of EN, CN, JP, KR or TW.
-The extracted images will then be saved in `ClientExtract/[CLIENT]/` Since only Texture2D assets are extracted, its not desired to try to export from all assetbundles.
+The extracted images will then be saved in `ClientExtract/[CLIENT]/` Since only Texture2D assets are exported, its not desired to try to export from all assetbundles.
 Therefore in the config file `extract_config.json` is a list of all folders which should get extracted, which can be edited as desired.

-Additionally all `painting`s will also be automatically reconstructed
+Additionally all `painting`s will also be automatically reconstructed.

 ### 4. Enjoy the files